Autism and the Disability Tax Credit Canada 2026

 How CRA Assesses Autism

-CRA does not approve diagnoses, it approves functional impairments.
-For an autism DTC claim, the T2201 (Section B) must demonstrate that ASD markedly restricts one or more basic activities of daily living at least 90% of the time.
+CRA does not approve diagnoses.
+It approves functional impairments.
+For an autism DTC claim, the T2201 Section B must show that ASD markedly restricts one or more basic activities of daily living at least 90% of the time.

 The most relevant DTC categories for autism are:

-• Mental functions necessary for everyday life, memory, problem-solving, adaptive functioning, judgment, goal-setting
+• Mental functions necessary for everyday life: memory, problem-solving, adaptive functioning, judgment, and goal-setting.

 Many autistic individuals, especially those with level 2 or 3 ASD, qualify under multiple categories simultaneously, which strengthens the claim.